YosaiProject/yosai/doc/intro.rst

     subject = SecurityUtils.get_subject()
     subject.login(authc_token)

 Session Management
 ------------------
+Yosai offers session management for anonymous guests or authenticated users.
+In the Authentication example above, the Subject is automatically allocated a new session in Yosai following successful authentication.
+We manage the attributes of a session through a CRUD-like series of methods:

 .. code-block:: python

     subject = SecurityUtils.get_subject()

     session = subject.get_session()
     session.set_attribute('full_name', 'Jeffrey Lebowski')
-    session.set_attribute('username', 'thedude')

 Authorization
 -------------
-Enable authorization in your code by decorating methods with an authorization check.
+Authorization is enable in your application either by decorating methods with an authorization check, such as in the example below, or by expicitly calling one of Subject's access control methods.

-A recommended approach is to check that your user has sufficient privileges to perform an action on a resource:
+The following example confirms whether a user has sufficient privileges to approve a loan application.
+Infomation about the syntax will come later.

 .. code-block:: python